walder/Skynet-IADS/README.md

 ## Can I add a SAM site in an EW radar role?
+There are two ways to use a SAM site in an EW role:

-You can use a search radar from a SAM system.
-However in the current implementation a SAM site can't act as EW radar and intercept airborne targets at the same time.
+You can just add a long range sam search radar unit as an EW radar to the IADS.

-This is due to the fact that a SAM site is off by default and only triggered when the IADS determines a target is in range.
-You can however add a single unit containing the SAM search radar and add that to the IADS as an EW radar.
+Or you can set a boolean value when adding a SAM site [advanced setup](### Adding a power sources and connection nodes to a SAM site already in the Skynet IADS).